roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Of course it couldn't be forever.
 Until she went back to teaching she would throw herself into serving her master, letting him decide everything for her, letting him take responsibility for everything.
 The feeling of being free of all decisions was a heady emotion, leaving her feeling giddy.
 She would be a dutiful slave girl, ready to obey his every wish.

   Hearing him wake, she rushed to serve her wonderful master.
-Report_Story #1